civicrm/civicrm-dev-docs/docs/extensions/civix.md

 !!! caution "Notice: page undergoing migration"
     This page started
     [here in the wiki](https://wiki.civicrm.org/confluence/display/CRMDOC/Create+a+Module+Extension).
-    We have not yet transferred all of the script snipets, so you may wish to peruse this page as well.
+    We have not yet transferred all of the script snippets, so you may wish to peruse this page as well.

 ## Introduction